ICC World Cup 2019: 1st Semi-Final, India vs New Zealand – Statistical Preview

 975 – Martin Guptill needs 25 more runs to complete 1000 runs in the World Cup.
 Only Stephen Fleming (1075) scored over 1000 runs in the Men’s ODI World Cups for New Zealand thus far.
 Ross Taylor (913) also has a chance to reach this milestone if he scores 87 more runs.

-977 – Runs Rohit Sharma has scored in 16 World Cup matches he has played thus far.
+977 – Runs Rohit Sharma has scored in 16 World Cup matches he played thus far.
 Rohit needs 23 more runs to become the 4th Indian and the 21st player to aggregate 1000 runs in the CWC.
 The Indian opener needs to score those 23 runs in next three innings to become the fastest to the milestone.

-Rohit (647) is also 27 runs away from scoring the most number of runs in a single edition of the World Cup surpassing Sachin Tendulkar’s 673 runs in 2003.
+Rohit (647) is also 27 runs away from scoring the most number of runs in a single edition of World Cup surpassing Sachin Tendulkar’s 673 runs in 2003.

-2003 – India and New Zealand will face off in a World Cup for the first time since their meeting in Centurion during the 2003 CWC.
-The two sides have met seven times in the World Cup thus far with Team India winning in three of them while New Zealand won four; all while chasing.
+2003 – India and New Zealand will face off in a World Cup for the first time since the meeting in Centurion during the 2003 CWC.
+The two sides met seven times in the World Cup thus far with Team India winning in three of them while New Zealand won four; all while chasing.
 The two sides haven’t faced off recently in the Champions Trophy either.
-Their only meeting in that competition was the 2000 edition final which the Kiwis won.
+Their only meeting in that competition was during the 2000 edition final which the Kiwis won.